What are the allegations Gregg Wallace is facing and how have the BBC responded?

 How has Wallace responded?

-On Sunday morning, Wallace responded to the accusations in a video posted on Instagram, claiming that they had come from “middle-class women of a certain age”, and declaring: “This isn’t right.”
+On Sunday morning, Wallace initially responded to the allegations against him by claiming they came from “a handful of middle-class women of a certain age” in an Instagram post that prompted a fierce backlash.

 He said: “I’ve been doing MasterChef for 20 years, amateur, celebrity and professional MasterChef, and I think, in that time, I have worked with over 4,000 contestants of all different ages, all different backgrounds, all walks of life.